 - Creative and product teams

 - Data capture

-If you would like to read more on this subject then our white paper expands on each of the elements we have explored here.
+If you would like to read more on this subject then our report expands on each of the elements we have explored here:

 Cost savings for retailers from GNFR procurement

 Evolving supply markets mean a chance to cut costs, but also to seek and grow new partnerships.
 The chance to innovate – added to the growing value of customer experience – means that it would be a mistake to not to focus on GNFR and the right suppliers.
 With average retail margins around 2.5%, many retailers are looking for a reduction in costs.
 Procurement gives them direct control over the potential to find this, so GNFR is the ideal place to begin.